hi20160616/obox/README.md

 - [x] add open and close data to a single cmd exec
 - [ ] innerLink invoke and use in render
 - [ ] listAttachments and ListAttachments redundancy
+- [ ] recurse dir but lost sub-dir, so the files in subfolder cannot be visited.